sethrfore/homebrew-r-srf/README.md

 Note: If necessary, remove previous R and cairo installations prior to compiling the modified R formula.
 Once installed, the compiled dependencies can be checked by invoking R and running `capabilities()`.

+# R/X11 support deprectation notice

+While I won't be immediately deprecating X11 supported R builds, I am currently unlikely to continue maintaining them at some point in the furture.
+For those affected by this, please refer and post any comments to this [discussion thread](https://github.com/sethrfore/homebrew-r-srf/discussions/40).
+All notices pertaining changes to R/X11 support will be posted here or in the relevant discussion.

 # Note for R Developers

 I am open to suggestions on how to improve the functionality of this formula.
 I am not a programming expert and welcome any tested solutions that enhance the functionality of this formula, specifically with reference to issues related to changes in recent Xcode and CLT deployments.